I

 Surface Dyslexia

 This type of dyslexia affects words that should be memorised but don’t sound the way they are spelt.
 This also makes it even harder to sound them out.
 Other names for surface dyslexia include visual or dyseidetic dyslexia.
-Some of the common signs and symptoms include:
+Some of the common signs and characteristics include:

 • Slower reading rate